Korzer420/LoreMaster/README.md

 - Any of Bretta's diary entries does count for her power.
 - Midwife and the mask maker grant abilities.
 - The traitor's grave, Moss prophet and the queen grant abilites.
-- Badoon grant an ability.
+- Bardoon grant an ability.
 - The journal entry at the end of PoP grant an ability (This is the only power that by default is excluded (see below for more details))
 - The world sense tablet in the black egg temple does count.
 - Willoh grants an ability.